briantbutton/plebgpio/README.md

 	$ cat /etc/pleb-gpio/btn0                   # see whether BTN0 is depressed

 If you want your software to monitor `btn0`, you will want to poll this file.&nbsp;
-Every 250ms should be plenty.&nbsp;
+Our poll rate is 250ms.&nbsp;

 ## Advanced Operation &mdash; Colors

 ### Color Configuration

 **plebgpio** supports multi-color _Common Cathode_ LEDs.&nbsp;
-To configure that, we start by adding a `colors=` line to the config file.&nbsp;
+To set multiple colors, we add a `colors=` line to the config file.&nbsp;
 Also, we no longer specify `pwr=` but specify the color of each pin.&nbsp; See this example.&nbsp;